phax/phive/README.md

 Each VESID can be represented in a single string in the form `groupID:artifiactID:version[:classifier]`.
 Neither group ID, nor artifact ID, nor version number, nor classifier may contain the colon (':') character, any bracket character ('<' and '>') nor any other character forbidden in filenames in any OS.

-## Usage in an application
+## How to validate documents

 At least the `ph-bdve` project and one of the domain specific projects (like e.g. `ph-bdve-peppol`) is needed in your application.
+See the section on usage in a Maven project below.
 All available VES must be registered in an instance of class `ValidationExecutorSetRegistry` (which can simply created via `new`).
 Depending on the used domain specific libraries, initialization calls for registration into the registry must be performed.
-Example for registering PEPPOL validation artefacts:
+Example for registering (only) PEPPOL validation artefacts:

 ```java
     final ValidationExecutorSetRegistry aVESRegistry = new ValidationExecutorSetRegistry ();